fylgja/snap-slider/README.md

 #### Custom Pager Implementation

-To create a custom pager, each slide must have a unique identifier (ID).
+To create a custom pager, each slide must have a unique ID.
 These IDs are then linked to pager markers using either anchor links (`href` with a hash) or buttons with the `[data-target-id]` attribute.

 The slider intelligently hides pager markers when multiple slides are visible, ensuring a clean interface.
 This behavior also applies to the auto-pager option.